Inoviopay/Bankful-Demo/README.md

 ### Flow 2: Subscription Payment (Two Steps)

-**What Shopify Needs:** Network Transaction ID to vault the card for future renewals.
+**What Shopify Needs:** A way to process recurring payments without CVV.

+**Two Options Available:**
+- **Option 1:** Network Transaction ID approach (demonstrated in this app)
+- **Option 2:** CUST_ID approach (works with processors that don't support Network Transaction ID)

 ![Subscription Flow Diagram](SubscriptionFlow.png)
-*Visual overview of the two-step subscription process: Initial payment returns Network Transaction ID, which is used for all future renewals without CVV.*
+*Visual overview of the two-step subscription process: Initial payment returns an identifier (Network Transaction ID or CUST_ID), which is used for all future renewals without CVV.*

 #### Step 1: Initial Subscription Payment